z-willis/goingson/readme.md

 For the timer to work, to new columns need to be added the events table:
 - duration -> which is an int and its default value is NULL
 - endDate -> which is text and its default value is NULL

+A new column needs to be added to the user table:
+- name -> which is a text and its default value is NULL